roegi/xyz-hub/CONTRIBUTING.md

 Any Pull Request with commits that are not signed off will be reject by the [DCO check](https://probot.github.io/apps/dco/).

-A DCO is lightweight way for a contributor to confirm that they wrote or otherwise have the right to submit code or documentation to a project.
+A DCO is lightweight way for a contributor to confirm that you wrote or otherwise have the right to submit code or documentation to a project.
 Simply add `Signed-off-by` as shown in the example below to indicate that you agree with the DCO.